RADeveloping/COMP-2800-Team-BBY-09-LiveMood/README.md

 * Based on the score of the group, suggests activities to all members for the day.
 ### Dashboard and Groups Page Graph Improvement
 * Make the graph more responsive - Allow user to select a custom time range.
+* The interface was intended to be optimized for portrait as well as landscape view, however due to time constraints this was not fully implemented as intended.
+When viewing the dashboard, please adjust the view accordingly before using any of it's features.
+Thank you for understanding and I apologize for the inconvenience.
 ## Installation:
 Simply clone the repository from GitHub, and open public/index.html to begin.
 No credential required.